Christchurch Priory: Choir

-The men sing all three services while the two children's choirs alternate weekly between morning services and evening service (one week a choir will do eucharist and matins, the next week it will do evensong).
+The men sing both services while the two children's choirs alternate weekly between morning services and evening service (one week a choir will do eucharist, the next week it will do evensong).

 On occasion, such as Christmas and Easter services Both children's choirs will sing alongside the men.

 Organ

 On 17 July 1999 a new pipe organ was dedicated and installed in the south transept.
 It is an extensive rebuild by Nicholson of Worcester of the previous organ, weighing around 20 tonnes, with nearly 4,000 pipes, some of which are from the original 1788 organ.
 The new organ cost in excess of £500,000, of which £373,000 was provided by the Arts Council from the National Lottery Fund.